OpenEnergyDashboard/DesignDocs/siteUpdate/siteUpdate.md

 ## Introduction

-So far this proposal presents maintainable update-notification and patch-management approach for OED, based on research on how other open-source systems notify users about updates.
+This proposal presents a maintainable update-notification and patch-management approach for OED based on research on how other open-source systems notify users about updates.
 The goal is to suggest a solution that fits OED’s existing architecture and avoids major changes such as servers, or intrusive tracking.

 **At this point it is a draft and further updates are expected.**